mhewedy/jasync/README.md

 String resutl2 = Task.await(p2);
 ```

-> NOTE: It is different from Javascript async await. it when multiple async operation cascaded, you need to wait for the first before invoke the second.
+> NOTE: It is different from Javascript async await. it when multiple async operations cascaded, you need to wait for the first before invoking the second.

 #### 🎖 Special Thanks

-Special thanks to [Rashad Saif](https://github.com/rashadsaif) and [Hamada Elnoby](https://github.com/hamadaelnopy) for helping in the design, inspring with ideas, and for doing code review.
+Special thanks to [Rashad Saif](https://github.com/rashadsaif) and [Hamada Elnoby](https://github.com/hamadaelnopy) for helping in the design, inspiring with ideas, and for doing the code review.